 Even if your policy normally covers the type of damage your roof has, they won’t approve your claim should you void any of these conditions.

-How to Claim Insurance
+How Do I Claim Insurance for Storm Damage?

 1. Maintain a Photo Album